hamuro80/deepstomp/hardware/readme.txt

 Deepstomp's main board schematic board is shown in the deepstomp-main-board-schematic.png.
-This schematic diagram has no component reference yet, you can assign the reference as you design the PCB yourself.
+This schematic diagram has no component reference yet, so you can assign the references yourself when designing your own PCB.

 The standard features of this main bord is:
 - Power supply input: 9V DC (negative at the outer circle/tube and ground at the center)